 Do I need this meditation?

-If you are only look for the benefits of meditation for the physical and mental bodies, then this type of meditation if all that you need.
+If you are only looking for the benefits of meditation on the physical and mental bodies, then this type of meditation is all that you need.
 Practicing it will bring many good things in your life.

 If your focus is a deeper transformation and spiritual development, then mindfulness meditation may be just an initial step for you.
 This is a gateway for other meditational practices, like Vipassana or Zazen.